runvnc/codeclean/README.md

 ### Empty Block Handling

 When removing function calls, control structures (if/for/while) may become empty.
-CodeCleaner provides three options:
+PyCodeClean provides three options:

 - `pass` (default): Add a `pass` statement to empty blocks
 - `remove`: Remove the entire empty control structure